threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

     1. [Check your balance](#check-your-balance)
     2. [Send Coins](#send-coins)
 3. [Multi-Signature-Wallet](#multi-signature-wallet): learn how to view and manage Multi-Signature Wallets from your TFChain wallet
+4. [3Bot Records](#3bot-records): explains how to get, create new and manage existing 3Bot records
-4. [Atomic Swap Contacts](#atomic-swap-contracts): explains how to work with cross-chain atomic swaps, from a TFChain perspective, using your TFChain wallet
+5. [Atomic Swap Contacts](#atomic-swap-contracts): explains how to work with cross-chain atomic swaps, from a TFChain perspective, using your TFChain wallet
-5. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network
+6. [Coin Minting](#coin-minting): a subsection devoted to the coin minters of the network

 ### Client